8 clever ways to hang a bird feeder, even if you don’t have a tree

 How to hang a bird feeder on a tree branch

 Next up, you need a strong cord to hold the feeder in place.
-This could include rope, chain, jute twine or any other durable material.
-Avoid things like elastic or anything springy to create excessive moment when birds land and feed.
+This could include rope, chain, jute twine, or any other durable material.
+Avoid things like elastic or anything springy to create excessive moments when birds land and feed.
 Depending on how high up you want the feeder, ensure the length is sufficient and knotted several times.
 You want to make sure it is secure enough that it will not fall or become loose.

-Alternative bird feeder hanging ideas
+Alternative bird feeder ideas

-1. Bird feeder on a pole
+Bird feeder on a pole

 Bird feeder poles are another great way of attracting furry-winged friends, especially if you don’t have sturdy trees.
 In addition, they are versatile, holding up to eight bird feeders at a time.
 The idea is to position the feeder poles at varying heights for different birds to access easily.